Getting Around Mexico

 Rideshare vs taxis

-What a friend who lives here would tell you: skip the rental car unless your trip is specifically about rural driving or a coast road with no transit.
-Parking is a headache, you will get pulled over occasionally, and buses plus rideshare cover almost everything cheaper and calmer.
+What a friend who lives here would tell you: skip the rental car unless your trip is specifically built around it.
+Parking in colonial-center cities is a nightmare of narrow one-way streets, you will occasionally get flagged by a traffic cop, and buses plus rideshare cover almost everything more cheaply and with less stress.

 Rental cars